DavoCoder/cs-agent-network/tests/evals/README.md

 ### 4. Supervisor Classification
 Deterministically checks if the supervisor correctly classified the ticket into the right category (technical, billing, administration, or unclassifiable).

+### 5. HITL Preparation Quality (LLM-as-judge)
+Uses GPT-4o-mini as a judge to evaluate how well the output prepares a human reviewer for making a decision when human review is triggered.
+Only evaluates administration cases where `supervisor_classification="administration"` and `human_review` appears in the trajectory.
+Returns 1.0 (skipped) for non-administration cases or cases without human review.

+**Evaluation Context:**
+- Uses only data available in `outputs`: `response`, `trajectory`, `supervisor_classification`
+- Original user query from `inputs`
+- Does not depend on state fields that may not be available at evaluation time

+**Evaluation Criteria:**
+- **Clarity**: Does it clearly state what action needs to be taken?
+- **Completeness**: Does it include the original query AND the tool/agent response?
+- **Instructions**: Are instructions clear for how to proceed (confirm/cancel)?
+- **Structure**: Is the information well-formatted and easy to scan?
+- **Actionability**: Can the human make an informed decision without additional context?

 ## Running Evaluations